jeiyanet/desktop-setup/README.md

 # Setup for my Computers with IaC

-This is intended for Debian 12 with Gnome.
+This is intended for:
+- Debian 12 with Gnome.
+- Kali Linux 2024.4